TAS2R1: Structure of TAS2R1 receptor

 Unlike in Class A GPCRs, in transmembrane helix 4 no DRY motif was found as well as position 6.50 is not conserved.

-TAS2R1 gene
+Gene

 This gene encodes a member of a family of candidate taste receptors that are members of the G protein-coupled receptor superfamily and that are specifically expressed by taste receptor cells of the tongue and palate epithelia.
 This intronless taste receptor gene encodes a 7-transmembrane receptor protein, functioning as a bitter taste receptor.

 SNPs

 In T2R1 two SNPs are known in R111H and R206W (dbSNP).

-Transcription Factors
+Transcription factors

 So far, AML1a, AP-1, AREB6, FOXL1, IRF-7A, Lmo2, NF-E2, NF-E2 p45 were found as the top transcription factor binding sites by QIAGEN in the TAS2R1 gene promoter.

 Mutagenesis data

 Several mutations have been shown to influence binding of a ligand to TAS2R1 (based on BitterDB):

 Ligands

 Up to now, 39 ligands for T2R1 were identified in BitterDB, among them L-amino acids, peptides, humulones, small molecules etc.